ReCoded-Org/curriculum-backend-readings/module3-crud-and-data-models/r1.1-model-view-controller/README.md

 In this folder, you can write the functionality & logics related to the database (if you aren't using ORM) like insert, fetch, update, delete queries.
 It takes the query request from the controller & sends the response back to the controller.
 The naming convention for the model files is: `name-here-model.js`.

-Here’s an example model using JavaScript and Mongoose.
+Here's an example model using JavaScript and Mongoose.

 ```js
 // post-model.js